 French Canadian magazine L'Actualite publishes a yearly ranking of Canadian universities.
 That is to say, they toss a gasoline tanker truck onto the ongoing flame war every year.

 Because of how old the profession is, Veterinary Medicine is this.
-Sure, at seminars and other social events, they put on a polite face, but behind closed doors there is a lot of animosity for even the weirdest or most inconsequential of things.
+Sure, at seminars and other social events, they put on a polite face, but behind closed doors there is a lot of animosity over even the weirdest or most inconsequential of things.
 Such things include how surgical instruments are sterilized: Hot or cold?
 Is your hospital AAHA accredited?
 Do you allow walk-ins?
 How about emergency calls?
-Do you use isoflurane or sevoflurae as a maintanence anisthetic?
+Do you use isoflurane or sevoflurae as a maintenance anesthetic?
 Do you listen to music during surgery or is it just a distraction?
-And that's not even getting into the animosity between colleges or the long standing feud between vets and human doctors.
+And that's not even getting into the animosity between colleges or the long-standing feud between vets and human doctors.

 In school, review games the teacher decides to have the class play before a test can quickly turn into a fight to the death.
 Goes double if the winning team/player is rewarded with extra points on said test.

 This is justified, as it is motivation in getting students to learn better.
 Though this can really bring out the Rules Lawyer in some people when the teacher tries to decide a tough call.

 If the Texas school system hasto update the text books due to a change in society or time, keep in mind that the entire United States is also paying attention because those books tend to be adapted by other states.
 The other state to try to get to adopt your books is California.